What is a Page anyway?

 is really an instance of a “Product Detail Page”

-When analyzing interactions with your Product Detail Page, you generally want to look across all Product Detail Pages.
-You also don’t want to mix in interactions from different pages like the “Product Search Page,” or your main marketing website.
+When analyzing interactions with your Product Detail Page, you usually want to look across all Product Detail Page URLs.
+You also don’t want to mix in interactions from different pages like the “Search Results Page” or your homepage.

 Imagine you are shopping for blenders on ecommerce-co.com.
 You could see two different URLs for blenders with different words on the page, but this page is the same Product Details Page.

 FullStory uses machine learning to know which page metrics should be combined across certain URLs by matching their URL pattern and page UI structure, even if the content on each page is different.

 The fact that multiple URLs have the same UI structure allows FullStory to interpret what parts of the URL are variable.
 Using that intuition, we can turn these URLs...